ffub/stephen.digital/_work/what-on-earth.md

 ## Design

 We split the project into a number of sprints to complete the design, working through the four main channels.

-### Exploration

 For each channel I began by sketching the experience for mobile.

 {% include figure.html image="what-on-earth/sketches.jpg" alt="" %}

-### Wireframes

 I then created wireframes linked together with [InVision](https://www.invisionapp.com/) which gave us a working prototype of each section of the site.

 {% include figure.html image="what-on-earth/mobile-wireframe-checkout.png" alt="" %}

-## Illustrations

 I worked with Andy Forshaw, the illustrator at What On Earth Books, to create bespoke illustrations for the website.
 We used monochrome illustrations to explain the format of the books and brought out characters from the books to illustrate features and topics.